"Exit" was the title of the poem he read through this interview, wearing a sweater of his making, jewelry and his points of view.

 To inhabit the place by the sea was still the friends' habit.
 Khader's resemblance to vogue musicians as he sang to the audience never fooled his friends who knew the passion hidden under his leather jacket.
 But they also knew as well as he did that the truth was considered weakness in their culture, and that it didn't sell.
 And even though he felt wasted, his own music was his shelter before sleep; his safe shell.
 He waited for a revolution to sing for, and when it came, it took away his son.

 Through the many incomplete love stories Meena had told me, his was ever lasting.
-Those who didn't know him never tried to, for they thought their skin was cleaner, and those who knew him, knew he had a secret that he kept from - yet for - them, and that's what I now see clearer.
+Those who didn't know him never tried to, for they thought their skin was cleaner, and those who knew him, knew he had yet another secret that he kept from - yet for - them, and that's what I now see clearer.
 His secret was in his story; his nature.
 His yearn to always go.